nie-ine/e-editiones/ontology-modeling.markdown

 These formal semantic models are expressed in RDF/RDFS 1.1 and OWL 2 Full using their respective ontologies, and are developed in Turtle syntax.
 Their development is in the [GitHub project](https://github.com/nie-ine/Ontologies).
 The authoritative files are open source and published on this website in the [ontology library](/ontology).
-The ontologies are directly accessable (dereferenceable) with their namespace IRI.
+The ontologies are directly accessible (dereferenceable) with their namespace IRI.

 ### Development Tools
 Ontologies, and also SPARQL queries and N3-rules, are created with the text editor [Sublime Text and plug-ins](https://www.sublimetext.com/), and tested on syntax and logic consistency with the open source [EYE machine reasoner](https://github.com/josd/eye) and the [editor Protégé](https://protege.stanford.edu/).
-The latter is particularly useful for offering a quick overview of merged ontologies to detect logical flaws, e.g. in subsumption or sub-property relations, or semantic shorcuts (gaps).
+The latter is particularly useful for offering a quick overview of merged ontologies to detect logical flaws, e.g. in subsumption or sub-property relations, or semantic shortcuts (gaps).

 <!---iterative epistemological hermeneutic process (Pierazzo 2015)--->